Arizona Online Casinos

 Will Arizona regulate online casinos?

 Possibly.
 With online sports betting in Arizona fully legal and growing in popularity, both the public and some lawmakers have whet their appetites for expanded online gambling.
-In addition, renegotiated compacts between the casino-owning Native American tribes and the state now allow for a greater diversity of casino games, so public attitudes toward gambling expansion appear to be positive in the state at this time.
+In addition, renegotiated compacts between the casino-owning Native American tribes and the state now permit a greater diversity of casino games, suggesting that public attitudes toward gambling expansion are generally positive in the state at this time.

-With that said, there is nothing to report at the moment in terms of legislative movement toward online casinos.
-With most of the attention having been on sports betting, for now there is no push or timeline for online casinos coming to Arizona.
+With that said, there is currently no legislative movement toward online casinos to report.
+With most of the attention having been on sports betting, for now, there is no push or timeline for online casinos coming to Arizona.

 Legal online casino sites in Arizona

-Online casinos come in different forms, some of which are allowed in Arizona and some of which are not.
+Online casinos come in various forms, some of which are permitted in Arizona, while others are not.
 There are essentially four different kinds of online casinos:

-1. Licensed online casinos that use real money are the type you find in states like New Jersey and Pennsylvania such as DraftKings, FanDuel, or BetMGM.
+1. Licensed online casinos that use real money are the type you find in states like New Jersey and Pennsylvania, such as DraftKings, FanDuel, or BetMGM.
 They are legal and closely regulated by the gaming commissions in their respective states.
-They often include the state gaming commission seal on their sites to verify that they are legal and licensed.
-These sites are not legal in Arizona at this time.
+They often include the state gaming commission seal on their websites to verify that they are licensed and legal.
+These sites are currently not legal in Arizona.

 2. Offshore online casinos sometimes misleadingly advertise as though they are available to play from Arizonans.
 However, these sites are based outside of the US and are not bound to follow US or Arizona laws, regulations, or business practices.
-They bear a tremendous security and reliability risk for US players, including those in Arizona, and we do not recommend that you play on them.
+They pose a significant security and reliability risk to US players, including those in Arizona, and we do not recommend playing on them.

 3. Social casinos are the sites that you usually find on social media sites like Facebook or as standalone game sites.
-They are always free to play and none of their games bear any real money value whatsoever.
-However, they may offer in-game purchases like extra play money or avatar spiffs to give you more opportunities to play.
+They are always free to play, and none of their games bear any real money value whatsoever.
+However, they may offer in-game purchases, such as extra play money or avatar upgrades, to give you more opportunities to play.

-Only the latter two — social and sweepstakes casinos — are legal in Arizona, and therefore those are the types of online casinos we recommend.
+Only the latter two — social and sweepstakes casinos — are legal in Arizona; therefore, those are the types of online casinos we recommend.

 Social and sweepstakes casinos in Arizona